In Hurricane Ian's wake, dangers persist, worsen in parts

 Days after Hurricane Ian carved a path of destruction from Florida to the Carolinas, the dangers persisted, and even worsened in some places.
 It was clear the road to recovery from this monster storm will be long and painful.

 And Ian was still not done.
-The storm doused Virginia with rain Sunday, and officials warned of the potential for major flooding along its coast, with a coastal flood warning in effect Monday.
+The storm doused Virginia with rain Sunday, and officials warned that major flooding was possible along its coast Monday.

-Ian’s remnants moved offshore and formed a nor’easter that is expected to pile even more water into an already inundated Chesapeake Bay and threatened to cause the most significant tidal flooding event in Virginia’s Hampton Roads region in the last 10 to 15 years, said Cody Poche, a National Weather Service meteorologist.
+Ian’s remnants moved offshore and formed a nor’easter that was expected to pile even more water into an already inundated Chesapeake Bay and threatened to cause the most significant tidal flooding event in Virginia’s Hampton Roads region in the last 10 to 15 years, said Cody Poche, a National Weather Service meteorologist.
+Norfolk and Virginia Beach declared states of emergency.

 Other portions of the Atlantic coast could see higher tides than usual.
 The island town of Chincoteague in Virginia declared a state of emergency Sunday and strongly recommended that residents in certain areas evacuate.
 The Eastern Shore and northern portion of North Carolina’s Outer Banks were also likely to be impacted.